Nick7900/AutoCUTS-LM-Analysis/README.md

 # AutoCTUS-LM
+Demostration to run the AutoCUTS-pipeline code with pictures.
-Example to run the code with pictures is hosted in [google drive](https://pages.github.com/)
+To download the code with some example images, please go to [google drive](https://pages.github.com/)

 Author: Nick Y. Larsen